Episode 627: Passive Income Lessons and Strategies, with Stephen Woessner

 And that is a very good thing.

-Okay, now let’s turn our attention toward the passive income models that I promised at the onset of today’s solocast.
-I am going to show you – in full transparency – how my Predictive ROI team and I took one piece of cornerstone content and then cut it up and used it to create and entire passive income campaign within our business.
+Okay, now let’s turn our attention toward the passive income strategy that I promised at the onset of today’s solocast.
+I am going to show you – in full transparency – how my Predictive ROI team and I took one piece of cornerstone content and then cut it up and used it to create and entire passive income strategy within our business.

 Okay…let’s dig in by starting with a bit of history.
 Because in this story are several examples of what not to do.